Jbingham14/A-Collection-of-Hats/pages/technical.md

 The subject field is the topic of a resource.
 For hats I used the subject field as similar to a genre term.
 While the Library of Congress has a set of genre/form terms, I used my own custom terms to better describe the collection.
 Examples: Golf, Formula 1
 #### Date - optional, 1 value allowed
-Date element contains the value of the date of publication which is important to include in any sort of bibliographic item.
-The dates are formatted according to the W3C date format which allows for dates to be inputted in this way:
+The date element represents the value of the date of purchase or acquisition.
+This is an interesting bibliographic item within my metadata because it allows the user to get an idea of how long I have owned these hats.
+The dates are formatted using the standards issues by W3C date format.
-•    YYYY-MM-DD
 •	YYYY-MM
-•    YYYY
-Since I am unsure on the exact dates of many of the hats I decided to use the second date YYYY-MM.
+Using this documentation, I decided to use the YYYY-MM.
+This is due to the issue that I am unsure on the exact dates of many of the hats.
 There are some fields left blank.
 Example: 2015-12, 2014-08
 #### Location - required, 1 value allowed
 This field represents where I purchased the hat.
 For those bought online, I used whatever my current location at that time was, which was either Indianapolis, IN or Bloomington, IN.
 For those I bought or received elsewhere, I included that city.